EmmanuelCorrales/emmanuelcorrales.github.io/_drafts/2018-02-24-what-every-developer-should-do-with-their-new-aws-account.md

 so nobody can use those.
 The default region should be the region nearest to you, see [Regions and Endpoints](https://docs.aws.amazon.com/general/latest/gr/rande.html).
 The output format can be be left blank since json is the default format.

+Run the command below to confirm if the AWS CLI was configured correctly.

+{% highlight bash %}
+aws iam get-user
+{% endhighlight %}

+The result should be similar to the code below.

+{% highlight json %}
+{
+    "User": {
+        "UserName": "Admin",
+        "PasswordLastUsed": "2018-02-23T12:41:36Z",
+        "CreateDate": "2018-02-24T09:56:39Z",
+        "UserId": "UIRAIDNQRCOCONJBWUSHI",
+        "Path": "/",
+        "Arn": "arn:aws:iam::123456789012:user/admin"
+    }
+}
+{% endhighlight %}

+Now we can develop applications using the AWS services.